ernraff/kubernetes_todo/README.md

 # containerized flask application
   Given files for a To-Do flask application, I containerized the application using Docker.
-Application was then deployed on Minikube, and finally using AWS EKS.
+Application was then deployed on Minikube, and finally using AWS Elastic Kubernetes Service.